 Experience art through storytelling and creation.
 Join artist Norm Magnusson for a hands-on workshop exploring themes from Landmines.

-Registration for these events will be available soon!
-Sign up for our Museum Newsletter to receive registration reminders and updates on future Family Day programs.
+Sign up for our Family Day Email List to receive registration reminders and updates on future Family Day programs.

 Family Day is free and open to all.
 No prior art experience is needed—just bring your imagination!